MrElendig/kittypack/README.rst

 | python-docopt
 | python-yaml

-Innstalation
+Instalation
 ============
-| cp kittypack.py some/where/in/$PATH/kittypack  # chmod/chown as needed
+| python3 setup.py install
-| cp kittypack.conf /etc/kittypack.conf  # or just use the -c flag
+| or better, use your distributions build system

 Usage
 =====